drathaismaltempi/drathaismaltempi.github.io/README.md

   variable for each deployment and scaling event, so referencing it ensures the web service binds to the correct socket.
 - **Render Python Runtime:** Add a `runtime.txt` file containing `python-3.12.3` (or another supported 3.12 release).
 This keeps the deployed interpreter aligned with local development.
-The PDF pipeline now uses `pdfminer.six`, which ships universal wheels compatible with Python 3.13+, so upgrading the runtime is safe once your infrastructure is ready.
+All required libraries now publish prebuilt wheels for Python 3.13 (including Pillow 11+), and the FastAPI stack explicitly pins `pydantic>=1.10.24` so Render deployments continue to boot even when the platform uses its default 3.13 interpreter.

 ## Auditing